Professor Duncan McCargo

 - Website: Leeds Thai Politics | Barker Howdill's Blazing Balkans | Googlescholar | ORCID

-I am now Professor of Political Science at the University of Copenhagen, where I also serve as the Director of the Nordic Institute of Asian Studies.
-I’m currently a Visiting Professor at Leeds, having been employed at the University from 1993 to 2020.
-During a very varied career at Leeds, among other things I twice headed the School of Politics and International Studies, and co-supervised 30 PhD students to successful completion.
+I’m now a Visiting Professor at Leeds, having been employed at the University from 1993 to 2020.
+During a very varied career at Leeds, I twice headed the School of Politics and International Studies, and co-supervised 30 PhD students to successful completion.
+Apart from Leeds, I have also held professorial appointments at the University of Copenhagen and Columbia University.
+I currently teach at Nanyang Technological University in Singapore.

 I may be best known for my agenda-setting contributions to current debates on the politics of Thailand, but my work is centrally concerned with the nature of power.
 How do entrenched elites seek to retain power in the face of challenges from new political forces?
 How do challengers to state power try to undermine the legitimacy of existing regimes?
 These interests have led me to study questions relating to the uses of media, sub-national conflicts, and the politics of justice, among other issues.